PX4/PX4-Devguide/advanced-docker.md

   * **px4io/px4-dev**: toolchain including simulation
   * **px4io/px4-dev-ros**: toolchain including simulation and ROS (incl.
 MAVROS)

+Pull one of the tagged images if you're after a container that just works, for instance `px4io/px4-dev-ros:v1.0`, the `latest` container is usually changing a lot.

 Dockerfiles and README can be found here: https://github.com/PX4/containers/tree/master/docker/px4-dev